-Make sure nothing blocks the window just before it reaches the fully closed position or while fully holding up the power window switch: Blocking the power window just before it reaches the fully closed position or while fully holding up the power window switch is dangerous.
+Make sure nothing blocks the window just before it reaches the fully closed position or while fully holding up the power window switch:

+Blocking the power window just before it reaches the fully closed position or while fully holding up the power window switch is dangerous.
 In this case, the jam-safe function cannot prevent the window from stopping.
 If fingers are caught, serious injuries could occur.

-Depending on driving conditions, a closing power window could stop and start opening when the window feels a shock that is similar to something blocking it.

-In the event the jam-safe function activates and the power window cannot be closed automatically, pull and hold the switch fully and the window will close.
+- Depending on driving conditions, a closing power window could stop and start opening when the window feels a shock that is similar to something blocking it.
+In the event the jam-safe function activates and the power window cannot be closed automatically, pull and hold the switch fully and the window will close. - The jam-safe window function does not operate until the system is re-initialized.